IuliiaKonovalova/school_app/README.md

   ![Profile page edit button](documentation/features/profile_page/profile_role_choice.png)

-  After making a choice and clicking save button, the relation will be assigned.
+After choosing and clicking the save button, the relation will be assigned.

   ![Profile page edit button](documentation/features/profile_page/relation_save.png)

-If the user is a teacher, the profile has the following look:
+If the user is a teacher, the profile has a following look:

   ![Profile page teacher](documentation/features/profile_page/profile_page_teacher.png)

-Underneath the profile box, there is additional data of the classes given to the students.
+There is additional data on the classes given to the students underneath the profile box.

   ![Profile page teacher classes](documentation/features/profile_page/profile_page_teacher_classes_box.png)

-This box is only visible for the teacher and the bosses.
+This box is only visible to the teacher and the bosses.

-In this box there are datepickers, which allows the teacher or the boss to sort classes during the particular time period.
+In this box, there are date pickers, which allow the teacher or the boss to sort classes during a particular period.

   ![Profile page teacher classes](documentation/features/profile_page/profile_page_teacher_datepicker.png)

-Here the teacher or the boss will be able to pick a data and the summery of the classes will be displayed.
+Here the teacher or the boss will be able to pick data, and the summary of the classes will be displayed.

-Needless to say, that the pagination functionality has been implemented in case that there are more than 20 classes.
+Needless to say, the pagination functionality has been implemented in case there are more than 20 classes.

   ![Profile page teacher classes](documentation/features/profile_page/page_navigation1.png)

-The buttons for the page navigation have different appearances to guide the user whether there are more classes or not.
+The buttons for the page navigation have different appearances to guide the user on whether there are more classes or not.

   ![Profile page teacher classes](documentation/features/profile_page/page_navigation2.png):

-If the user is a Sales Manager, the profile has the following look:
+If the user is a Sales Manager, the profile has a following look:

   ![Profile page sales manager](documentation/features/profile_page/profile_page_sales.png)

-It has 2 addition sections: Students for which this sales manager is in charge of (visible to all users) and "Sales made" (visible to the sales manager her/himself and the boss)
+It has two addition sections: Students for which this sales manager is in charge (visible to all users) and "Sales made" (visible to the sales manager her/himself and the boss)

   ![Profile page sales manager Subsections](documentation/features/profile_page/profile_page_sales_subsections.png)